AIR CONDITIONING REFRIGERANT LEAK TESTING & REPAIRS

 Repairing FGas Refrigerant Leaks on Refrigeration, Air Conditioning & Heat Pump (RACHP) equipment is an important legal requirement that carries fines of up to £200,000 within the UK and detected leaks must be repaired as soon as possible.

-Where necessary, the repair is preceded by a pump-down or recovery of the FGas refrigerant and followed by a leakage test with Oxygen-Free-Nitrogen or other suitable pressure testing and drying gas, repaired, evacuated, recharged with FGas refrigerant and leak tested.
+Where necessary, the repair should be preceded by a pump-down or recovery of the FGas refrigerant and followed by a leakage test with Oxygen-Free-Nitrogen or other suitable pressure testing and drying gas, repaired, evacuated, recharged with FGas refrigerant and leak tested.

-After the repair, the Refrigeration, Air Conditioning & Heat Pump (RACHP) equipment FGas Log Book records are updated with the relevant information and the cause of the leak identified as far as possible to avoid recurrence.
+After the repair, the Refrigeration, Air Conditioning & Heat Pump (RACHP) equipment FGas Log Book records should be updated with the relevant information and the cause of the leak identified as far as possible to avoid recurrence.

 REFRIGERANT LEAKS FOLLOW-UP CHECK

-After Refrigeration, Air Conditioning & Heat Pump FGas refrigerant leaks are repaired, a follow-up leak check is carried out within one month, following the aforementioned requirements.
+After Refrigeration, Air Conditioning & Heat Pump FGas refrigerant leaks are repaired, a follow-up leak check needs to be carried out within one month, following the aforementioned requirements.

-Special consideration is given to areas where leaks had previously been found, repaired and in adjacent areas where stress was applied during the repair while following the requirements of a standard FGas Refrigerant leak check.
+Special consideration should be given to areas where leaks had previously been found, repaired and in adjacent areas where stress was applied during the repair while following the requirements of a standard FGas Refrigerant leak check.

 UPDATING FGAS REFRIGERANT LOG BOOK RECORDS

-Refrigeration, Air Conditioning & Heat Pump (RACHP) Equipment records are updated following each FGas Refrigerant leak check, and a review completed with the building owner highlighting any further recommendations.
+Refrigeration, Air Conditioning & Heat Pump (RACHP) Equipment records should always be updated following each FGas Refrigerant leak check, and a review completed with the building owner highlighting any further recommendations.

-Contact us for FGas Refrigerant Compliance quotes to keep your Air Conditioning systems working throughout London, Surrey, Sussex and Kent.
+Contact us today for assistance with your next FGas Refrigerant Compliance contract review project to keep your Air Conditioning systems working throughout London, Surrey, Sussex and Kent.